What We Offer

 Disputes Over Arbitration or Mediation Requirements

-While a contract may require arbitration, your opponent may try to evade it and take the action to court.
-A proceeding may be necessary to compel arbitration or to stay the arbitration pending litigation.
+While a contract may require arbitration, you or another party might try to evade it and take the action to court.
+A proceeding might be necessary to compel arbitration or to stay the arbitration pending litigation.

 Situations may also arise in which one party to a dispute has an arbitration agreement and another does not.
 For example, the company itself may have a contract that requires arbitration, but an officer of the company who is sued along with the company may not.
 Issues like these can turn particularly complex.
 We will quickly determine rights and obligations regarding ADR, moving forward with your case as required.